Victor White (RAF officer)

 Squadron Leader Victor Rodney Stokes White MC* (1895–1967) was an English World War I flying ace credited with six aerial victories.
 He returned to military service during World War II.

 Early life and background

-White was born in Exeter, the son of John White, a poulterer and game dealer, and his wife Mary.
+White was born in Exeter, the son of John White, an Exeter politician and game dealer, and Mary Jane Sansom.
 In the 1911 Census for Exeter White is described as a 15-year-old Student for Bank.

 World War I

-White was commissioned as a second lieutenant (on probation) in 3rd Battalion, South Staffordshire Regiment, on 30 March 1915, and was confirmed in his rank on 2 November.
+White was commissioned as a second lieutenant (on probation) in the 3rd (Reserve) Battalion, South Staffordshire Regiment, on 30 March 1915, and was confirmed in his rank on 2 November.

 White served in the trenches of the Western Front, where he won the Military Cross, which was gazetted on 26 May 1917.
 His citation read: